inityun/CN-VScode-Docs/md/语言/cpp-更新.md

 ![Searching in your workspace](images/cpp/workspacesearch.png)

 Alternatively, you can search for symbols by accessing these commands through the __Command Palette__ if you prefer.
-Use __Quick Open__ (`kb(workbench.action.quickOpen)`) then enter the '@' command to search the current file, or the '#' command to search the current workspace. `Ctrl+Shift+O` and `ctrl+t` are just shortcuts for the '@' and '#' commands, respectively, so everything works the same.
+Use __Quick Open__ (`ctrl+e`) then enter the '@' command to search the current file, or the '#' command to search the current workspace. `Ctrl+Shift+O` and `ctrl+t` are just shortcuts for the '@' and '#' commands, respectively, so everything works the same.

 ### Peek Definition

 You can take a quick look at how a symbol was defined by using the Peek Definition feature.
 This feature displays a few lines of code near the definition inside a peek window so you can take a look without navigating away from your current location.

-To peek at a symbol's definition, place your cursor on the symbol anywhere it's used in your source code and then press `kb(editor.action.previewDeclaration)`.
+To peek at a symbol's definition, place your cursor on the symbol anywhere it's used in your source code and then press `Alt+F12`.
 Alternatively, you can choose __Peek Definition__ from the context menu (right-click, then choose __Peek Definition__).

 ![Peek definition](images/cpp/peekdefn.png)